 Catch, the simple act of throwing a ball back and forth, is the most basic throwing game in the world, if you want to call it that.
 In reality, it’s more like an activity.
 But all that repetition can get old, and conversation can run stale.
 If you’ve been looking to raise the stakes and reinvigorate a fatherhood staple, then it’s time to try out a few new throwing and catching games this year.
 Even better, these throwing games ensure continued opportunities to spend quality time outdoors with your son or daughter and away from his or her smartphone.

 One of the best parts of catch is that it’s highly adaptable.
 Sometimes, the kids need to burn off energy and standing around lobbing a ball doesn’t achieve that.
 Other times, plain old catching and throwing becomes boring and a bit more fun needs to be injected into the game.
 Whatever the case, there are many different variations of throwing and catching games to occupy kids.
-Some are summer camp re-skins that make throwing a ball a bit more active; others are just slight tweaks to the format that add a nice dose of competition.
+Some are summer camp re-skins that make throwing a ball a bit more active; others are just slight tweaks to the format that adds a nice dose of competition.
 All are great back-pocket outdoor activities for kids when all you have is a ball and some space.
 A working rotator cuff helps, too.

 Oh, and if any of the kids are just learning how to catch a ball ⏤ or are having difficulty doing so ⏤ it’s important to stop any game to show them proper technique.
 First, keep the arms outstretched but close together (like train tracks) as the ball approaches.
 Second, don’t take your eye off the ball.
 Third, when it hits the arms use the ‘hug trick’ ⏤ just give it a big old hug.
 Here, then are 16 throwing and catching games to play with kids this year;.

 A classic spin on traditional catch that works best with three people or more.
 One designated thrower stands an agreed-upon distance away from the rest of the players, all of whom are catchers.
 The thrower tosses the ball high in the air and shouts out a number between 25 and 500.
-Whomever catches the ball without dropping it gets the amount of points; if they drop it, they lose that amount of points.
+Whoever catches the ball without dropping it gets the amount of points; if they drop it, they lose that amount of points.
 The game lasts until someone achieves 500 or more points.
 (Kids having trouble catching those high tosses?
 This is how to teach a kid to field a fly ball, in six steps)

 2. Five Dollars